Top results

 (Act 1, Scene 2, line 69)

-Edmund is seen scheming from his very first appearance in the play, as he embarks on a plot against his half-brother, Edgar, that sees him forge a letter stating that Edgar is plotting against their father.
+We see Edmund scheming from his very first appearance in the play, as he embarks on a plot against his half-brother, Edgar.
+This sees him forge a letter stating that Edgar is plotting against their father.

-King Lear was written shortly after Othello, and their villains use similar techniques of faux innocence, hoping to influence their respective victims.
+Shakespeare wrote King Lear shortly after Othello.
+Their villains use similar techniques of faux innocence, hoping to influence their respective victims.

 “To both these sisters have I sworn my love;